Ashok814B/Expense-Tracking/README.md

 ##To run

-First connect the data base
+First connect the data base.
-Then run the back-end file first by using `npm start` Then run front-end file
+Then run the back-end file first by using `npm start`.
+Then run front-end file.